PanDAWMS/panda-docs/docs/source/client/pflow.rst

 If a child task is configured as the latter both parent and child tasks will run in parallel for a while, which will reduce the total execution time of the workflow.
-Currently tasks have to be PanDA tasks, but future versions will support more backend systems such as local batch systems, k8s, and other workflow management systems, to run some tasks very quickly or outsource sub-workflows.
+Currently tasks have to be PanDA tasks, but future versions will support more backend systems such as local batch systems, production system, kubernetes-based resources, and other workflow management systems, to run some tasks very quickly or outsource sub-workflows.

 The user describes a workflow using the Common Workflow Language (`CWL <https://www.commonwl.org/user_guide/>`_) and submits it to PanDA using ``pflow``.